 Overview of Travel Plan

 The University is committed to offering sustainable travel options to, around and from campus.
 Our travel plan (2018-2023) sets out our commitment to promoting and making available sustainable travel alternatives to the car.
-Scott Copsey, Transport Planner and Coordinator, is involved with several projects, all of which are contributing to important work in the support of sustainable travel options and can be found in our travel leaflet.
+Scott Copsey, Transport Planner and Coordinator, is involved with several projects, all of which are contributing to important work in the support of sustainable travel options.

 The UNO bus company is wholly owned by the University of Hertfordshire and offers a network of bus routes across Hertfordshire, North London and South Bedfordshire linking the University with major towns and transport routes to help alleviate the amount of car traffic on the roads.

-The University Travel Plan is a statutory document required as part of the local authority planning and highways framework.
-First developed in 2002, the University has now in its third phase of modal split targets.
+The University Travel Plan is a mandatory document required as part of the local authority planning and highways framework.
+First developed in 2002, the University is now in its fourth (2018-2023) phase of modal split targets.

 There is just under a 1:10 car park space ratio to accommodation available on the College Lane Campus.
-The 2015 survey indicates that just over 5% of students presently bring their own car the University, however the halls have yet to be completed (Summer 2016), so this figure will likely alter.
+The 2018 survey indicates that just over 7% of students presently bring their own car.

 Programmes of work undertaken

 - An electric car club was launched in January 2014, the first of its type at a UK Higher Education Institute.
-As of the end of December 2015, there were 67 ‘active’ University ‘Private’ members had signed up to the club, with 30 staff signed up for a trail of 12 months, for undertaking business related travel (currently under review).
-A total 5,882 miles were travelling during this stated period, totalling 1,207 hours.
-The fleet of electric hire cars consists of five e-cars, due to increase to six in 2016, when a new EV charging point is due to be commissioned at the College Lane Main Reception.
-The club is supported by six electric car charging posts, which were installed in partnership with Source East across the University’s main campuses and Park & Ride Facility.
+As of the end of December 2018, there were 150 active university ‘private’ members signed up to the club.
+The fleet of electric hire cars consists of four e-cars, due to increase to five when a new Hybrid EV is due to be installed at the College Lane campus.
+The club is supported by six electric car charging posts, which were installed in partnership with Source East across the University’s main campuses and the Park & Ride Facility.

-- The University offers the Transport for London (TfL) photo card scheme, which enables students who live or undertake a placement in London to obtain 1/3 off their travel.
-In 2014/15 2,423 students were registered with this scheme.
+- The University offers the Transport for London (TfL) photo card scheme, which enables students who live or undertake a placement in London to obtain 1/3 off their travel

-- In 2013, the University changed its cycle scheme supplier to 'Halfords ‘Cycle2work.’
-The revision provides staff with greater flexibility in terms of the length of the ‘hire; two ‘hire’ periods are now available (12 and 18 months), which allow employees on a short contract to take advantage, whereas previously they were excluded as only an 18 month ‘hire’ period was available.
-Over 400 employees have taken advantage of this scheme since it launched in 2009/10.
+- The University's cycle scheme supplier 'Halfords ‘Cycle2work.’ provides staff with greater flexibility in terms of the length of the ‘hire; two ‘hire’ periods are now available (12 and 18 months), which allow employees on a short contract to take advantage, whereas previously they were excluded as only an 18 month ‘hire’ period was available.
+Over 600 employees have taken advantage of this scheme since it launched in 2009/10.

 - Carshare and Travel Planning software is being reviewed to better provide for and support those staff and students who wish to car share to the University for their Commute.
-The Team is working with Liftshare on a marketing strategy for this in 2018 as part of an overall review on car parking.
+The team is working with Liftshare on a marketing strategy for this in 2018 as part of an overall review on car parking.